U.S. Relations With Vanuatu

 The United States and Vanuatu established diplomatic relations in 1986, six years after Vanuatu's independence from France and the United Kingdom.
 The U.S. Ambassador to Papua New Guinea is also accredited to Vanuatu.
 U.S. representation is handled by the U.S. Embassy in Papua New Guinea.
 Peace Corps maintains a country office in Port Vila, Vanuatu.
 The United States and Vanuatu share a commitment to strengthening democracy, enhancing security, and promoting development.
+In 2016, the United States and Vanuatu signed an historic law enforcement accord that includes a ship rider agreement, providing our two countries a critical mechanism for cooperation on the reduction of illegal, unreported, and unregulated (IUU) fishing and the enhancement of maritime law enforcement.
+U.S. military ships regularly call on ports in Vanuatu to engage in training and exchanges with the Vanuatu Police Force.

 U.S. Assistance to Vanuatu